Posts

 On My Birthday

 I have stopped celebrating my birthday long time ago.
 I am not saddened by that; it is the way it is.
 For some reason, this morning, I decided to blow out imaginary candles and make a wish as I did so.
-The only thing that came to mind was continuing to ship my writing out regularly.
-It has been five days since my last blog.
+The only thing that came to mind was continuing to ship my writing out regularly .
+It has been five days since my last blog .
 Everyday life seems to get in my way regularly and let the days march by without shipping out anything.
-As I blew those imaginary candles (two candles: one in the shape of 5 the next in the shape of 4) I make that wish to be able to do whatever it takes to post a blog regularly.
+As I blew those imaginary candles ( two candles: one in the shape of 5 the next in the shape of 4 ) I made that wish to be able to do whatever it takes to post a blog regularly .